image

 What freezer capacity do you need?

-What do people think of frost-free freezers?
+What do people think about frost-free freezers?

 Which type of freezer uses the least energy?